New Freshman Transition

 You Should Know That…

-- More than 50 University 100 sections are offered in the fall, including General Sections, Living Learning Communities, Project Peak, and Invitation Only sections.
+- More than 75 University 100/108/150 sections are offered in the fall, including General Sections, Living Learning Communities, Global Gateway, College-Specific, Off Campus and Out of State Students, and other special populations and programs.

 - More than 90 percent of University 100 students have encouraged fellow classmates to take the course.